IMF Organization Chart

 Box 3.3.Managing risks with safeguards assessments

-When the IMF provides financing to a member country, a safeguards assessment is usually carried out to obtain reasonable assurances that its central bank is able to adequately manage the resources received from the IMF and provide reliable program monetary data on the IMF-supported program.
-Safeguards assessments are diagnostic reviews of central banks’ governance and control frameworks and complement the IMF’s other safeguards, which include limits on access, conditionality, program design, measures to address misreporting, and postprogram monitoring.
-They involve an evaluation of central bank operations in five areas: the external audit mechanism, the legal structure and autonomy, the financial reporting framework, the internal audit mechanism, and the system of internal controls.
+When the IMF provides financing to a member country, a safeguards assessment is carried out to obtain reasonable assurance that its central bank can manage the IMF resources and provide reliable program monetary data on the IMF-supported program.
+Safeguards assessments are diagnostic reviews of central banks’ governance and control frameworks, and complement the IMF’s other safeguards.
+They include limits on access, conditionality, program design, measures to address misreporting, and post-program monitoring.
+The assessments involve an evaluation of central bank operations in five areas: (1) the external audit mechanism; (2) the legal structure and autonomy; (3) the financial reporting framework; (4) the internal audit mechanism; and (5) the system of internal controls.
+(See Factsheet on “Protecting IMF Resources—Safeguards Assessments of Central Banks.”)

-At the end of April 2017, 296 assessments had been conducted, covering 96 central banks; 13 of these assessments were completed in FY2017.
-In addition, safeguards activities include monitoring of progress in addressing recommendations and other developments in central banks’ safeguards frameworks for as long as IMF credit remains outstanding.
+At the end of April 2018, 305 assessments had been conducted, covering 96 central banks, nine assessments of which were completed in FY2018.
+The IMF monitors central bank progress as the banks work to improve their safeguards frameworks and address IMF recommendations.
+The monitoring continues for as long as IMF credit remains outstanding.
 About 60 central banks are currently subject to monitoring.

 Independent Evaluation Office

-The IEO was established in 2000 to conduct independent, objective evaluations of IMF policies and activities.
-Under its terms of reference, the IEO is fully independent of IMF management and staff and operates at arm’s length from the Fund’s Executive Board.
-Its mission is to enhance the learning culture within the IMF, strengthen the IMF’s external credibility, and support the institutional governance and oversight functions of the Executive Board.
+The Independent Evaluation Office (IEO) was established in 2001 to conduct independent and objective evaluations of IMF policies and activities.
+Under its terms of reference, the IEO is fully independent of IMF management and staff and operates at arm’s length from the IMF’s Executive Board.
+The IEO’s mission is to enhance the learning culture within the IMF, strengthen the IMF’s external credibility, and support the institutional governance and oversight functions of the Executive Board.

 Executive Board Reviews of IEO Reports and Recommendations

-In line with established practices, management and staff gave careful consideration to the discussion in formulating the implementation plan, including approaches to monitor progress.
+In line with established practices, management and staff gave careful consideration to the Board discussion in formulating the implementation plan, including approaches to monitoring progress.

 The IEO Work Program